pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * single-octet encodings have an octet value < 64 and are fully backwards compatible with code points in current use
 * two-octet encodings have a first octet in the range 64..127, and represent code points in the range 64..16447.

-Note that the criticality bit MUST be zeroed before applying the above algorithm.
+The criticality bit MUST be zeroed before applying the above algorithm.

 Note that a one-octet legacy encoding of the private use range (100..110) falls within the two-octet encoding range of first-octet values.
 For backwards compatibility, we assign all two-octet encodings with the first octet in this range as private use, i.e. code points 9280..12095.

-### Support
+## Support and Compatibility

 Implementations SHOULD support variable-length encoding of Signature Subpacket Types.

-Implementations MUST gracefully ignore variable-length encodings of unknown code points, and MAY support known variable-lengeth code points, in the following registries:
+Implementations MUST gracefully ignore variable-length encodings of unknown code points, and MAY support known code points with variable-length encodings, in the following registries:

 * OpenPGP Public Key Algorithms
 * OpenPGP Symmetric Key Algorithms
 * OpenPGP Hash Algorithms
 * OpenPGP Compression Algorithms
-* OpenPGP Secret Key Encryption (S2K Usage Octet)
 * OpenPGP AEAD Algorithms

 These code points may be found in the following contexts:

 * key material packets
 * signature packets and subpackets
+* OPS packets
 * PKESK and SKESK packets
-* OPS packets
 * compressed data packets

-Special care should be taken when parsing the following signature subpackets, which consist of arrays/strings of code points in which unknown code points MUST be gracefully ignored.

-* Preferred Symmetric Ciphers subpacket (array of Symmetric Key Algorithm code points)
-* Preferred AEAD Ciphersuites subpacket (array of Symmetric Key Algorithm, AEAD Algorithm code point tuples)
-* Preferred Hash Algorithms (array of Hash Algorithm code points)
-* Preferred Compression Algorithms (array of Compression Algorithm code points)

-Note that three-octet encodings of private use code points in the Preferred AEAD Ciphersuites subpacket should be backwards compatible with legacy code, because encoded tuples always have an even number of octets and the parser should therefore skip over them correctly.
-Beware however that two-octet encodings may result in desynchronisation of the tuple parsing in legacy code.
-Therefore, when code points between 128..2047 are used in a Preferred AEAD Ciphersuites subpacket, an overlong three-octet encoding MUST be used.
+See the subsections below for further discussion of each of these contexts.

 Implementations MAY support variable-length encodings of code points from the following registries:

-* Registries for code points used only in signature or user attribute subpackets:
-    * OpenPGP Reason for Revocation (Revocation Octet)
-    * OpenPGP Image Attribute Versions
+* OpenPGP String-to-Key (S2K) Types
 * OpenPGP User Attribute Subpacket Types
 * OpenPGP Image Attribute Encoding Format
-* Other registries:
+* OpenPGP Reason for Revocation (Revocation Octet)
-    * OpenPGP String-to-Key (S2K) Types
+* OpenPGP Secret Key Encryption (S2K Usage Octet)
 * OpenPGP Signature Types
+* OpenPGP Image Attribute Versions
 * OpenPGP Key and Signature Versions

+UTF-ish encodings should be legacy-safe in these contexts as parsing is normally halted immediately if the code point in question is not supported.
+The same argument applies in principle to the non-registry SEIPD, PKESK and SKESK packet version numbers.
+Use of the non-registry literal data packet format identifier is deprecated, however use of UTF-8 in this field would be a natural extension.

 Variable-length code point encodings MUST only appear in a modern OpenPGP packet sequence, i.e.